Thornbury, Gloucestershire: History

 Thornbury was once the terminus of a Midland Railway (later LMS) branch line from Yate on the Bristol to Gloucester main line, with intermediate stations at Iron Acton and Tytherington.
 It lost its passenger services in June 1944 but continued as a goods route, also serving quarries at Tytherington.
 The site of Thornbury railway station and the line have been redeveloped into a supermarket, a housing estate, a bypass road and a long footpath.
 Further relics can be seen at Tytherington Quarry to the east of the town.
 There are plans to reopen the line to Yate via Tytherington and Iron Acton and possibly restore services to Gloucester and Bristol.

 Thornbury held a market in the high street and the market hall.
 This closed in the late 1990s and was partly replaced by a smaller one in a car park near the United Reformed Church.
 The older site has been redeveloped as a community centre called "Turnberrie's"; the older community centre, at the Chantry in Castle Street, remains in active use.
 The old market hall is now a restaurant.

 Thornbury's coat of arms combines the arms of four families important to its history: the Attwells – Howard, Clare and Stafford.
 John Attwells bequeathed £499.99 for the establishment of a free school that merged with the grammar school in 1879.
-Their arms were later adopted as the badge for the grammar school.
+Their arms were later adopted as the badge for Marlwood School.
 The other three families held the manor at Thornbury over several centuries, with the Latin motto Decus Sabrinae Vallis (Jewel of the Severn Vale).